KyserClark/CISSP/Frameworks.md

 * Analize and classify individual risks as high, medium, or low and develop mitigations

 ### FAIR
-Proprietary framework for understanding, analyzing, and measuring information risk; the only standard quantitative approach to managing risk.
+Factor Analysis of Information Risk (FAIR); Proprietary framework for understanding, analyzing, and measuring information risk; the only standard quantitative approach to managing risk.

 **********************************************************************
 ## Security Programs